tus/tus-resumable-upload-protocol/protocol.md

 header.
 If the [Streams](#streams) extension is used to upload a file of unknown size the header `Entity-Length: streaming` MUST be included.

-The client MAY supply the `Metadata` header to add additional metadata to the file creation request.
-The server MAY decide to ignore or use this information to further process the request or to reject it.
+The Client MAY supply the `Metadata` header to add additional metadata to the file creation request.
+The Server MAY decide to ignore or use this information to further process the request or to reject it.

 If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the file creation request.

-The server MUST acknowledge a successful file creation request with a `201 Created` response code and include a URL for the created resource in the `Location` header.
+The Server MUST acknowledge a successful file creation request with a `201 Created` response code and include a URL for the created resource in the `Location` header.

-The client then continues to perform the actual upload of the file using the core protocol.
+The Client then continues to perform the actual upload of the file using the core protocol.

 ### Upload Expiration

-The server MAY remove unfinished uploads.
-In order to indicate this behavior to the client, the server MUST include the `upload-expiration` element in the `Tus-Extension` header.
+The Server MAY remove unfinished uploads.
+In order to indicate this behavior to the Client, the Server MUST include the `upload-expiration` element in the `Tus-Extension` header.

 #### Example